 Instead of maintaining several applications or accounts for all the different features you need, software that offers integrations within a single application means less toggling back and forth – ordering roofing measurements that immediately populate estimates, photos taken, annotated, shared and stored directly in the job files – these are features that save you time and money in the long run.

 Inevitably, technology requires updating.
-CRM’s that are hosted and maintained by developers, and not your office staff, mean fewer outages, constant updates and dedicated customer support – meaning one less thing for you to worry about.
+Contracting business CRM’s that are hosted and maintained by developers, and not your office staff, mean fewer outages, constant updates and dedicated customer support – meaning one less thing for you to worry about.

 CRM’s, business management software – whatever you want to consider – are not a new technology – but the value they provide, in addition to new features being added all the time can help provide the overview roofing business owners need who are looking to make the jump from paper and Excel to an all-inclusive digital space.